intel-iot-devkit/how-to-code-samples/robot-arm/cpp/README.md

 [https://github.com/hybridgroup/intel-iot-examples/blob/master/cpp/docs/how-to-run-the-shellscript.md](https://github.com/hybridgroup/intel-iot-examples/blob/master/cpp/docs/how-to-run-the-shellscript.md)

-### Controlling via web browser
+### Controlling the robot arm via a web browser

+The robot arm is controlled using a single-page web interface served directly from the Intel® Edison board while the sample program is running.<br>
 ![](./../../../images/cpp/robot-arm-web.png)

-The robot arm is controlled using a single-page web interface served directly from the Intel® Edison board while the example program is running.

-The web server runs on port **3000**, so if the Intel Edison is connected to WiFi on **192.168.1.13**, the address to browse to if you are on the same network is **http://192.168.1.13:3000**.
+The web server runs on port `3000`, so if the Intel® Edison board is connected to Wi-Fi* on `192.168.1.13`, the address to browse to if you are on the same network is `http://192.168.1.13:3000`.